RiccardoGiovarelli/stupidTris/README.md

 ## Development server

-Run `make born` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost/`.

-Run `make halt` to stop the dev server and remove the container.
+Run `npm halt` to stop the dev server and remove the container.

-Run `make stop` to stop the dev server.
+Run `npm stop` to stop the dev server.

-Run `make start` to start the dev server when stoped.
+Run `npm restart` to start the dev server when stoped.

 ## Authors